-We built our DIY vertical garden not on an actual wall, but on a arbor that acts a little like a wall.
+We built our DIY vertical garden not on an actual wall, but on an arbor that acts a little like a wall.

 If you read our before and after patio post a couple of weeks ago, you’ll remember we had a rather ugly old fence at the border of our side patio.
 When we removed it, we decided we liked the open feel, but still desired a small measure of privacy and property boundary.

-Which made us reconsider building our DIY vertical garden on a exterior wall of the house and build it as a stand alone “wall” instead.
+Which made us reconsider building our DIY vertical garden on an exterior wall of the house and build it as a stand-alone “wall” instead.

 DIY VERTICAL GARDEN